hyperlane-xyz/hips/HIP-1.md

 - Fault isolation: The impact of `ISM` failure is limited to those applications using the `ISM`.
 - Forwards compatibility: Sovereign consensus allows for security models to change as new and better solutions emerge (e.g. zkp-based light clients).
 - Customizability: Applications can tailor security models to their needs, rather than relying on a one-size-fits-all solution.

+### **Future work**

+Individual `ISM` specifications should follow in future HIPs.

+Some possible ISMs to define:

+- Multisig: Given a message, specifies a set of signers and a threshold that need to have signed a merkle root, in order to accept a message proved against that root.
+Note that the set and threshold can vary based on message content.
+- Optimistic: Given a message, specifies a set of watchers that can pause the `ISM`.
+Otherwise, merkle roots are accepted, and after a fraud window has expired messages can be proved against these roots.
+- ZKP: Verifies a zero-knowledge-proof of the origin chain's light client protocol, with a merkle proof of the corresponding Hyperlane Outbox's merkle root.
+- Routing: Routes messages to one or more other `ISMs` according to their content.
+- Combo: Requires acceptance from multiple `ISMs`